 Why he deserves it and the difference it could make

-Earlier this week, I got the green light from Dr. Campbell to include a chapter (in our new book) that promotes his candidacy as a future recipient of the Nobel Prize in the category of Physiology or Medicine for his break-through work in cancer research–work that has gone completely unnoticed by the “cancer industry.”
+(This post was updated on 12-3-18) In the summer of 2016, I got the green light from Dr. Campbell to include a chapter in our new book that promotes his candidacy as a future recipient of the Nobel Prize in the category of Physiology or Medicine for his breakthrough work in cancer research–work that has gone completely unnoticed by the “cancer industry.”

 To be sure, he reluctantly gave me his blessing for that chapter in our book because, as a modest man of great substance and integrity, he is uncomfortable with such personal exposure and would never seek such recognition for personal benefit.
 To read that entire chapter now (about 5,000 words), click on the link below.
 Otherwise, continue reading.

-But he understands, as I do, that recognition from the Nobel Committee would put a stake in the ground about the relationship between food and cancer, to the benefit of billions of people around the globe–now and in generations to come.
-That recognition would also open the pathway to the eventual elimination of all animal-based foods that are so harmful to our health, our ecosystem and even our future as a species.
+But Colin understands, as I do, that recognition from the Nobel Committee would put a stake in the ground about the relationship between food and cancer, to the benefit of billions of people around the globe–now and in generations to come.
+That recognition would also open the pathway to the eventual elimination of all animal-based foods that are so harmful to our health and our ecosystem–even threatening our future as a species.

 On 7-18-16, I sent out BSB #16 announcing how we had included a chapter in our new book on this topic.
 It is a mini version of this blog that appears in my “Bite-Size Blog” series.
-Click on the image at the left to learn more about these mini blogs.
+Click on this image to learn more about these mini blogs.